Getting Started with Evernote for:

 We often associate memories with place.
 The new Atlas feature groups your notes around common locations, and lets you browse them on the new map view.

 Get started by learning about the Home Screen.

 The Home Screen

 From the Home Screen you can create new notes and notebooks, as well as browse, organize, and search your Evernote account.

-- Note List: Displays all of the notes in your Evernote account, with the most recently updated notes shown first by default.
+- Note List: Displays all of the notes in your Evernote account, with the most recently updated notes shown first.
 This is also where search results are displayed.
-Learn more

 Creating a New Note

-To create a new note, click the New Note button in the Note Action Toolbar.
+To create a new note, click the New Note icon, located at the top-center of the application window.
 By default, the note will be created in your default notebook.
 You can also click the drop-down menu to create the note in another notebook.

 Editing a Note